Teaching your child to read will be one of the most rewarding experiences you’ll ever have.

 Teach the Skills Needed to Begin Using AAR Pre-Reading

-But my twin daughters were on what I would describe as a more common path and so I started them out with All About Reading Pre-Reading when they were three-years-old in order to help them with those five essential skills.
+I had my twin girls start with All About Reading Pre-Reading when they were three-years-old in order to help them gain those five essential skills.

 They worked on AAR Pre-Reading for about two years until they were five and then began All About Reading Level 1.
 During the early years we just read a lot of books together and enjoyed the activities in the pre-reading program.